-The high level description of the new passive investment income rules for small business was described in The Night-King Delivers His Budget.
+The high-level description of the new passive investment income rules for small business was described in The Night-King Delivers His Budget.
 Basically, you want your active income and passive investment income to put you in the yellow zone below.

-That would be very patriotic – Canada needs you to “do just a little bit more” to fund the Canadian Royal Family’s Wardrobe when they vacation, er… I mean conduct business trips around the world.
+That would be very patriotic.
+Canada needs you to “do just a little bit more” to fund the Canadian Royal Family when they vacation.
+Er… I mean conduct business trips around the world.

 Since we are talking details today, the Federal budget puts this sliding threshold in place for the Federal portion of the small business tax (9.5%).
 Most provinces automatically tie their thresholds to the federal one, but some do not.
 I made the chart above assuming that provinces will use the Federal Threshold, but that is still not clear.
 For example, Saskatchewan currently has a $600K threshold for their 2% tax.
 It won’t make a large difference conceptually, since most of the small business tax is small except in ON, PEI, and PQ.